 You hand in your textile to the staff at the cash desk.
-When you hand in at least 1 bag of textile, you will receive a discount of 50 SEK when you purchase other products for 300 SEK.
-The discount is valid for three months.
+When you hand in at least 1 bag of textile, you will receive a 50 SEK discount when you shop for 300 SEK or more.
 You can hand in as much textile as you want, but receive only one discount offer per occasion.
 The offer cannot be combined with other discounts, used at lindex.com or to buy gift cards.

 Textiles that are handed in are sorted and will be either reused, or recycled where they become parts in new products such as cloths for the industry or isolation material.
 Only approximately 2 per cent cannot be reused or recycled and is instead incinerated.